 Diagnosing a car battery is a breeze, but you will need a piece of equipment called a multimeter.
-These can be picked up for cheap either at your local auto parts store or online, and will quickly tell you whether or not your battery is out of juice.
-Though you can find analog multimeters, we’d recommend investing in a digital unit so there’s no misinterpreting the readout.
+You can find a cheap one either at your local auto parts store or online.
+It will quickly tell you whether or not your battery is out of juice.
+Though you can buy an analog multimeter, we’d recommend spending a little bit more in a digital unit so there’s no misinterpreting the readout.

-Finding your vehicle’s battery should be a cinch, but some automakers put them in odd places such as the trunk or under the rear seats.
-The vast majority can be found under the hood however, to the right or left of the engine.
+Finding your vehicle’s battery should be a cinch, but some automakers put them in odd places such as the trunk, under the floor, or under the rear seats.
+You can find the vast majority under the hood, however, to the right or left of the engine.
 You can identify the battery by the positive (red/plus sign) and negative (black/minus sign) terminals that either route to a rectangular housing box or directly to the exposed battery.
+Keep in mind that, in some cars, the battery is tucked under a plastic cover.
+Refer to your owner’s manual if you can’t find it.

 |12.66+ volts||100% charged|